chipxsd/stream-based-sync/stream-based-sync.md

 #### Publishing Events

-This is how we turn model mutation into events.
-The only thing that's left for these `Events` is shipping them off to the server and on to the stream.
+And this is how we turn model mutation into events.
+The only thing that's left for these `Events` is shipping them off to the server and on to the stream, so that the other clients can receive them.

 ```swift
 // Sends the event to the stream over the network.